 3D Brains in Blender

-In 2024, we published a paper that needed to show the properties of the outer layer of the brain, the cortex.
-Scientific tools were already available, but they are usually a bit clunky and do not offer the flexibility of actual software.
+In 2024, we published a paper that needed to show the properties of the outer layer of the brain, the cortex, as generated using the FreeSurfer brain parcellation tool.
+Scientific visualization tools were clunky and do not offer the visual quality of actual rendering software.

-This post presents a tutorial to generate beautiful visual representations of study data.
+This post presents a tutorial to generate beautiful visual representations of FreeSurfer brain data using the free 3D modeling software Blender.
 A benefit is that all images are created with code and thus easily replicable and reproducible.

 What we can do